-Who should own customer journey mapping?
+Who should own customer journey mapping?by

 Research reveals that customer journey mapping projects without a programme leader can flounder.
 So who should own journey mapping in your organisation?